 - You have a good credit score – bad credit can really hurt your ability to get a job in the fire department of your choice.

 - You have some involvement with your community – volunteer work shows that you’re public service-oriented and that you can be responsible.

 - You pass the written test set by the fire department.

 - You pass the psychological test as part of the fire department’s recruitment process.

 - You pass the interviews with your chosen fire department.

 As you can see, even the bare minimum to become a firefighter is quite a bit more demanding than it is for many other career paths.

 How long does it take to become a firefighter?
 This can vary quite a bit.
-But it usually takes most people about 3 – 5 years to become a professional, paid firefighter.
+But it usually takes most people about 3 – 5 years to get into a firefighting career.
 Becoming a volunteer firefighter usually takes much less time.